Helping Good People Through Bad Times

 If you’re grappling with a mountain of debt, you are not alone.
 The average taxpayer in Chicago, IL, carries a debt burden of $41,900, ranking second highest in the U.S.

-Under Chapter 7 bankruptcy, you may be able to eliminate these overwhelming unsecured debts and get a fresh start.
+Under Chapter 7 bankruptcy in Chicago, you may be able to eliminate these overwhelming unsecured debts and get a fresh start.

 However, you must pass the means test to be eligible for it.
 This test compares your income with the median income for a household of your size in Illinois.
 If your income is below the median, you may qualify for it.
 If it’s above, Chapter 13 bankruptcy might be a better option for you.